annashipman/annashipman.github.io/_posts/2021-01-01-meeting-everyone.md

 layout: blog_post
 ---

-When I joined the Financial Times as Technical Director for FT.com, one of the first things I did was meet everyone in my team for a one-to-one.
-This was recommended to me by a mentor, who'd been advised to do it by *his* mentor, a Rear Admiral, who said this was something you should do whenever you have a team of fewer than 150 people.
+When I joined the Financial Times as Technical Director for FT.com, I inherited a team of around 50 engineers.
+One of the first things I did was meet each of them for a one-to-one.
 I was initially resistant, but it was extremely valuable, I'm glad I did it, and I would definitely do it again in a future role.

 ## My mentor's advice about the content of the meeting

+The idea was suggested to me by a mentor, who'd been advised to do it by *his* mentor, a Rear Admiral, who said this was something you should do whenever you have a team of fewer than 150 people.
+My mentor gave me some tips:

 - Be clear about whether you will take action or whether this is for information only.
 - This should mostly be about listening - I should talk for maybe 5 minutes and they should talk for 25.